XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics

 \section{Experimental Results}

-For the performance evaluation of the proposed XG-BoT model, the evaluation metrics listed in Table~\ref{tab: metrics} are used, where $TP$, $TN$, $FP$ and $FN$ represent the number of True Positives, True Negatives, False Positives and False Negatives, respectively.
+For the performance evaluation of the proposed XG-BoT, the evaluation metrics listed in Table~\ref{tab: metrics} were used, where $TP$, $TN$, $FP$ and $FN$ represent the number of True Positives, True Negatives, False Positives, and False Negatives, respectively.

-Table~\ref{tab:binary_classification} shows the performance evaluation results of the proposed \mbox{XG-BoT} model for automatic botnet detection, indicating Precision, F1-Score, Recall and FAR for the C2 and P2P datasets.
-Overall, the XG-BoT model can achieve very well performance metrics.
-As all the datasets are extremely highly imbalanced, we have not applied accuracy for performance evaluation.
-The performance metrics show that extremely low false alarm rates and very high detection rates can be achieved in both C2 and P2P experiments.
+Table~\ref{table:binary_comp} shows the performance evaluation results of the proposed \mbox{XG-BoT} model for automatic botnet detection, indicating the Precision, F1-Score, Recall, and FAR for the C2 and P2P datasets.
+Overall, the XG-BoT model achieved state-of-the-art performance scores.
+As all the datasets are highly imbalanced, we did not use accuracy as a performance metric.
+The performance metrics show that XG-BoT achieves extremely low false alarm rates and very high detection rates, in both the C2 and P2P experiments.

-We then use detection rates and F1 to compare our proposed model with the state-of-the-art, i.e., the best classification results shown in the literature.
-Table \ref{table:binary_comp} shows the corresponding results of the \mbox{XG-BoT} classifier compared to the state-of-the-art in terms of detection rates and F1.
-As we can see in the table, in regards to F1-Score and recall, XG-BoT outperforms all state-of-the-art approaches in P2P and C2 experiments.
+We then used detection rates and F1 and Recall scores to compare our proposed model with the state-of-the-art results, i.e., the best classification results shown in the literature.
+Table \ref{table:binary_comp} shows the corresponding results for the \mbox{XG-BoT} classifier compared to the state-of-the-art results in terms of detection rates and F1-Score.
+As we can see in the table, for the C2 dataset experiment, XG-BoT achieved F1 and Recall scores of 99.52\% and 99.42\%, respectively.
+In the second P2P dataset experiment, XG-BoT achieved F1 and Recall scores of 99.47\% and 99.72\%, respectively.
+In regard to the F1-Score and Recall, XG-BoT outperformed all state-of-the-art approaches in both P2P and C2 experiments.